-Japanese races considered important lead-up races into the Yasuda Kinen include the Grade 2 Keio Hai Spring Cup, Grade 3 Lord Derby Challenge Trophy, Grade 2 Yomiuri Milers Cup, and Grade 3 Tokyo Shimbun Hai.
-All the winners of those – Moonquake, He’s in Love, Sungrazer and Lys Gracieux, respectively – are expected to start on Sunday.
+The Yasuda Kinen began in 1951 as the Yasuda Sho and was named for the Japan Racing Association's founding chairman Izaemon Yasuda.
+Important races leading up to the Yasuda Kinen include the Grade 2 Keio Hai Spring Cup, Grade 3 Lord Derby Challenge Trophy, Grade 2 Yomiuri Milers Cup, and Grade 3 Tokyo Shimbun Hai.

 The Tokyo 1,600 turf race starts at the top of the backstretch and continues some 500 meters to the first turn, which allows for ample maneuvering time even for those drawn wide.
 The track slopes down from the gate, then rises sharply about halfway down the backstretch before dropping around the bend.
 It rises sharply again from about 450 meters out until leveling with 300 meters to go.
 The weights for the Yasuda Kinen are set, with colts and horses carrying 58kg, with fillies and mares receiving a 2kg allowance.

 The gate on the Yasuda Kinen will open at 15:40 local time and is the 11th race on the Tokyo card of 12.
 Here’s a look at some of the likely popular picks: